jhqtok/ExperimentFramework/docs/user-guide/error-handling.md

 3. Try "static" (second fallback, not already tried)
 ```

-The selected trial is never retried even if it appears in the fallback list.
+The selected condition is never retried even if it appears in the fallback list.

-### When All Trials Fail
+### When All Conditions Fail

-If all trials in the ordered sequence throw exceptions, the last exception propagates:
+If all conditions in the ordered sequence throw exceptions, the last exception propagates:

 ```
 1. Try CloudDatabaseImpl -> Throws ConnectionException